MailToolbox/mail_plugger/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/137881380fc475b4a836/maintainability)](https://codeclimate.com/github/MailToolbox/mail_plugger/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/137881380fc475b4a836/test_coverage)](https://codeclimate.com/github/MailToolbox/mail_plugger/test_coverage)

 **MailPlugger** helps you to use one or more mail providers.
-You can send emails via SMTP or API.
+You can send emails via SMTP and API as well.

 Also, it can help:
 - move between mail providers